 I remember musing that an American wedding planner would think I’d lost my mind.
 Wrestling?
 You want wrestling at your wedding?!
-Her shock giving way to complete bewilderment and horror when I followed up with…..and by the way, we’ll want a horse race too.
+Her shock giving way to complete bewilderment and horror when I followed up with…..and, we’ll want a horse race too.

 Raising their hands towards the sky a la Rocky then squatting low, bringing their arms down and out like wings on a plane, turning slowly so that they are viewed by all of the spectators.